TyrelCB/zram/README.md

 # ZRAM

-The purpose of this is to create a Systemd System Service to manage a ZRAM swap based on a multiplier that you supply (default is 2)
+Create a Systemd System Service to manage a ZRAM swap based on a multiplier that you supply (default is 2)

 ## Setup